LaudateCorpus1/viant.github.io/_posts/2016-03-23-cachestore-website.md

 ---
 layout: post
-title:  "CacheStore's Website and Documentation Now Live"
+title:  "CacheStore's Open-Source Project Website and Documentation Now Live"
 date:   2016-03-23 14:09:00
 categories: main
 ---

-The website for CacheStore, Viant's first open source project, is now live!
+The project website for CacheStore, Viant's first open source project, is now live!

 You can view it by clicking [Here][website] or the CacheStore Button on this page.